AustintheCoder123/IdentifyingAllergies/README.md

 16. In the Explorer tab on the left, click "Open Folder" and click on the first option in the search bar at the top of the screen.
 17. Download the file "resnet18.onnx" from this Github project and put it inside of jetson-inference/python/training/classification folder.
 18. Also, download the "run.py" file and put it in the same folder as "resnet18.onnx"
+19. Additionally, also download "labels.txt" and put it in the same directory as well.
-19. Then, open a new terminal in VS Code, enter your Jetson Nano username and password if prompted.
+20. Then, open a new terminal in VS Code, enter your Jetson Nano username and password if prompted.
-20. Type in this command `cd jetson-inference/python/training/classification` to navigate to that directory.
+21. Type in this command `cd jetson-inference/python/training/classification` to navigate to the classification directory.
-21. Next, run `FILL IN COMMAND`!!!!!!!!!.
+22. Next, run `python3 run.py --model=resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=labels.txt [INPUT IMAGE PATH HERE] [OUTPUT IMAGE NAME].jpg`.
+23. Remeber to change the last two fields to the correct ones, and try it out!
-22. P.S you can freely customize the last two arguments; the first one is the input image, while the second one is the output.
+24. You can also freely customize the last two arguments; the first one is the input image, while the second one is the output.
 You can pick whatever image you want from the internet, you can download it, and put it into VS Code.
-Simply fill in "(enter your input image path here)" and you can run that through the A.I. model instead!
+Simply fill in "[INPUT IMAGE PATH HERE]" and you can run that through the A.I. model instead!

+Have fun!

+Dataset used: food-11 Image Classification Dataset, https://www.kaggle.com/datasets/imbikramsaha/food11